DOI-USGS/lsforce/README.md

 Installation
 ------------

-The following has only been tested on macOS Mojave.
+The following has only been tested on macOS.

 Clone this repo and run the installation script, which creates a [conda](https://docs.conda.io/en/latest/) environment named `lsforce` and installs